vitaly-t/pg-promise/README.md

 ```

 If the callback function returns a rejected promise or throws an error, the method will automatically execute `ROLLBACK` at the end.
-In all other cases the transaction will be automatically followed by `COMMIT`.
+In all other cases the transaction will be automatically closed by `COMMIT`.

 The same as tasks, transactions support [Tags], ES6 generators and ES7 async: